 - 1. Employee Coverage.
-Beginning on January 1, 2015, for employee health coverage, the Employer contributes an amount equal to ninety-five percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage). - 2.
+For employee health coverage for the 2018 and 2019 plan years, the Employer contributes an amount equal to ninety-five percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage). - 2.
 Dependent Coverage.
-For dependent health coverage for the 2016 and 2017 plan years, the Employer contributes an amount equal to eighty-five (85) percent of the dependent premium of Advantage.
+For dependent health coverage for the 2018 and 2019 plan years, the Employer contributes an amount equal to eighty-five (85) percent of the dependent premium of Advantage.